From smartphones to cars, supercomputers and home appliances, home desktops to enterprise servers, the Linux operating system is everywhere.

 Which distribution is right for you?

-How skilled of a computer user are you?
+- How skilled of a computer user are you?

-Do you prefer a modern or a standard desktop interface?
+- Do you prefer a modern or a standard desktop interface?

-Server or desktop?
+- Server or desktop?

-For most, the idea of installing an operating system might seem like a very daunting task.
+For many people, the idea of installing an operating system might seem like a very daunting task.
 Believe it or not, Linux offers one of the easiest installations of all operating systems.
 In fact, most versions of Linux offer what is called a Live distribution ? which means you run the operating system from either a CD/DVD or USB flash drive without making any changes to your hard drive.
 You get the full functionality without having to commit to the installation.
 Once you’ve tried it out, and decided you wanted to use it, you simply double-click the “Install” icon and walk through the simple installation wizard.

-Preparation: Make sure your machine meets the requirements for installation.
+- Preparation: Make sure your machine meets the requirements for installation.
 This also may ask you if you want to install third-party software (such as plugins for MP3 playback, video codecs, and more).

-Wireless Setup (If necessary): If you are using a laptop (or machine with wireless), you’ll need to connect to the network, in order to download third-party software and updates.
+- Wireless setup (if necessary): If you are using a laptop (or machine with wireless), you’ll need to connect to the network, in order to download third-party software and updates.

-Hard drive allocation (Figure 4): This step allows you to select how you want the operating system to be installed.
+- Hard drive allocation (Figure 4): This step allows you to select how you want the operating system to be installed.
 Are you going to install Linux alongside another operating system (called “dual booting”), use the entire hard drive, upgrade an existing Linux installation, or install over an existing version of Linux.

 - Location: Select your location from the map.

 - User setup: Set up your username and password.

 That’s it.
 Once the system has completed the installation, reboot and you’re ready to go.
-For a more in-depth guide to installing Linux, take a look at “How to Install and Try Linux the Absolutely Easiest and Safest Way”, or download the Linux Foundation\'s PDF guide for Linux installation.
+For a more in-depth guide to installing Linux, take a look at “How to Install and Try Linux the Absolutely Easiest and Safest Way” or download the Linux Foundation’s PDF guide for Linux installation.

 Installing software on Linux

 Just as the operating system itself is easy to install, so too are applications.
-Most modern Linux distributions include what most would consider an “app store”.
+Most modern Linux distributions include what most would consider an app store.
 This is a centralized location where software can be searched and installed.
-Ubuntu Linux has the Ubuntu Software Center, Deepin has the Deepin Software Center, some distributions rely on Synaptic, while others rely on GNOME Software.
+Ubuntu Linux (and many other distributions) rely on GNOME Software, Elementary OS has the AppCenter, Deepin has the Deepin Software Center, openSUSE has their AppStore, and some distributions rely on Synaptic.

 Regardless of the name, each of these tools do the same thing? a central place to search for and install Linux software.
 Of course, these pieces of software depend upon the presence of a GUI.
-For GUI-less servers, you will have to depend upon the command line interface for installation.
+For GUI-less servers, you will have to depend upon the command-line interface for installation.

 Let’s look at two different tools to illustrate how easy even the command line installation can be.
 Our examples are for Debian-based distributions and Fedora-based distributions.
 The Debian-based distros will use the apt-get tool for installing software and Fedora-based distros will require the use of the yum tool.
 Both work very similarly.
-I’ll illustrate using the apt-get command.
+We’ll illustrate using the apt-get command.
 Let’s say you want to install the wget tool (which is a handy tool used to download files from the command line).
 To install this using apt-get, the command would like like this:

-sudo apt-get install wget
+sudo apt-get install wget?